 The Chairman and Vice-Chairman of any panel shall not both be from the same political group.
-The ruling group will nominate the Chairman of the Policy Development Panel and the Vice-Chairmen of two other Panels of their choice and the largest opposition group should nominate the Chairmen of the Executive Scrutiny Panel and the Finance, Best Value and Performance Review Panel and the Vice-Chairman of the remaining Panel.
+The ruling group will have first chance to nominate the Chairman of the Policy Development Panel and the Vice-Chairmen of two otherthe Scrutiny Panel of the Indicate the Chairman of the Executive Scrutiny Panel and the Finance, Best Value and Performance Review Panel and the Vice-Chairman of the remaining Panel.